This is a bit off the beaten path for us as we spend 100's of hours studying the pathways that CBD affects.

 We'll settle for a reduction in chocolate. (check out the connection between CBD and chocolate).

 What does metformin do there!

 Results showed that the central administration of metformin significantly reduced food intake and body weight gain, particularly after 4 hours.

 Newer studies can now drill down to the exact mechanism.

 For example, one study in mice found:

-In DIO but also in DR rats, metformin treatment induced significant reductions of food intake accompanied by decreases in body weight.
+In DIO but also in DR rats, metformin treatment induced significant reductions in food intake accompanied by decreases in body weight.

 DIO is short for diet-induced obesity - overfed essentially.

 DR is diet-resistant

 In both groups, they pinpointed how metformin was affecting appetite.